WiceDe/snazzy-sdk/README.md

 Execute one or more of the following command to aggregate data:

-Setting a attribute of a person or organization entry
+Setting a attribute of a person or organization entry.

 Example: